 (B) Obtain exemption approval from DEQ in writing.

-(b) A fuel produced from a research, development or demonstration facility as defined under OAR 330-090-0110 if the annual production volume is either 10,000 gallons or less or no more than 50,000 gallons and the fuel producer uses the entire volume for its own motor vehicles.
+(b) A fuel produced from a research, development or demonstration facility as defined under OAR 330-090-0110 if the annual production volume is either 10,000 gallons or less, or no more than 50,000 gallons and the fuel producer uses the entire volume for its own motor vehicles.
 The party must:

 (A) Demonstrate that the exemption applies; and